Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

 The ‘Marathon Mania’ of the 20th century is well-known.

-Millions of regular people now line up at the starting line of the 26.2 mile long distance challenge, inspired by the Greek messenger.
+Millions of regular people now line up at the starting line of the 26.2-mile long-distance challenge inspired by the Greek messenger.

-How Long Is A Marathon – 4 Methods Of Measuring Marathon Length
+4 Fun Methods Of Measuring Marathon Length

 Check out my library of free, downloadable marathon training plans, or sign up for my free 5-Day bootcamp below!